AlexKupreev/kohanut-core/guide/kohanut.install.md

 1. Download the [latest zip file](http://kohanut.com/download), and extract it onto your server.

-2. We need to make `application/logs` and `application/cache`, and `application/cache/twig` folders writable, Using an ftp client you can usually right-click on each folder, click on permisions, and mark as group and world writable.
+2. We need to make `application/logs` and `application/cache`, and `application/cache/twig`, and `uploads` folders writable, Using an ftp client you can usually right-click on each folder, click on permisions, and mark as group and world writable.
 If you have command-line access you can run the following commands:

    ~~~
    chmod 777 application/logs
    chmod 777 application/cache
    chmod 777 application/cache/twig
+   chmod 777 uploads
    ~~~

 3. You will need to create a database, and a database user with access to that database, and then edit `application/config/database.php` with those settings.
 Here is the relevant pieces of that file: